|

 The time and money lavished on the ornamentation of high-class sporting

-crossbows, especially those of late sixteenth-century
+especially those of late sixteenth-century Continental manufacture, were

-Continental manufacture, were very considerable, the best workers in metal,
+very considerable, the best workers in metal, ivory and mother of pearl,

-ivory and mother of pearl, being employed in their decoration.
+being employed in their decoration.

 The stock of the sporting crossbow was often